webfx-project/.github/profile/README.md

 ## For what kind of applications?

 Although most of the demos made so far are mainly graphical applications, the real final target of the project is **Enterprise applications**.
 We aim to provide a complete **ecosystem** for WebFX, that will allow developing Enterprise level applications such as systems with back-office, front-office & backend.
 We are clearly heading in that direction, WebFX being now closely related to the [Modality project](https://github.com/modalityproject/modality), the first real-world Enterprise application built on WebFX.
-More explanation is provided in the next 2 sections below.

 ## The WebFX ecosystem